Skip to main content

 2026 Regulatory Landscape

-The peptide regulatory environment is shifting significantly in 2026.
-Here's what you need to know:
+The peptide regulatory environment is shifting in 2026.
+Here's what to know.

-The Category 2 Backstory: In late 2023, the FDA placed 19 widely used peptides on its Category 2 restricted list, which blocked compounding pharmacies from preparing them.
+In late 2023, the FDA placed roughly 19 widely used peptides on its Category 2 restricted list, which blocked compounding pharmacies from preparing them.
 The restricted compounds included BPC-157, TB-500, CJC-1295, Ipamorelin, Thymosin Alpha-1, AOD-9604, Selank, Semax, GHK-Cu, KPV, MOTS-c, and others.

-The 2026 Shift: On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. announced that approximately 14 of the 19 restricted peptides would be moved back to Category 1 — restoring the ability of licensed compounding pharmacies to prepare them under physician prescription.
+On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. announced that approximately 14 of the restricted peptides would be moved back to Category 1 — restoring the ability of licensed compounding pharmacies to prepare them under physician prescription.

 Frequently Asked Questions